Did You Hear About the Morgans?: Production

 The film's setting of Ray, Wyoming, was based on Meeteetse, Wyoming.

 Filming for Did You Hear About the Morgans took place over 25 days in May and June 2009.
 The film was shot in New York City; Galisteo, New Mexico; Los Alamos, New Mexico; Santa Fe, New Mexico; Val Kilmer's Ranch, Pecos, New Mexico; and Roy, New Mexico.
 Bart the Bear 2 was trained by professional employees of Heber City, Utah's Wasatch Rocky Mountain Wildlife.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 27 out of 100, based on 28 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 John Anderson of Variety magazine wrote: "The charm of the film is that it resists turning people into cliches and lets Parker and Grant work their particular magic -- before they get to Wyoming, their performances are as stressed out as their characters, and while it's a dubious conceit that going cowboy is a cure-all, they put the notion across as convincingly as possible."

 Box office

-In its first opening weekend, the film opened at #4 at the United States box office earning $6,616,571.
+In its opening weekend, the film opened at #4 at the United States box office earning $6,616,571.
 With a budget of $58 million, Did You Hear About the Morgans? grossed $29.5 million domestically at the box office.
 It did better internationally, earning an additional $56 million, for a total of $85 million worldwide.